uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 These accounts all come from statements made by former residential school students to the Truth and Reconciliation Commission of Canada.
 These events all took place in Canada within the realm of living memory.
 Like previous generations of residential school children, these children were sent to what were, in most cases, badly constructed, poorly maintained, overcrowded, unsanitary fire traps.
-Many children were fed a substandard<!--x-->
-diet and given a substandard education, and worked too hard.
+Many children were fed a substandard <!-- page 053 -->diet and given a substandard education, and worked too hard.
 For far too long, they died in tragically high numbers.
 Discipline was harsh and unregulated; abuse was rife and unreported.
 It was, at best, institutionalized child neglect.